okteto/java-gradle-fitnesse/README.md

 The application can be accessed via the https endpoint displayed in the Okteto UI.

+> You can also click the green button above

 ## Development Workflow

 1. Launch your remote development environment by running the `okteto up` command: